 For the average ski enthusiasts some of these smaller summits are just as enjoyable as the larger ones, because it is the conditions that characterize the mountains more than it is the height when it comes to good skiing.
 The Sunnegga and Rothhorn areas of the Swiss Alps may be characterized by lower mountain peaks, but they still offer world-class level skiing.
 A trip to see the Matterhorn is no doubt necessary for sure, because it is a sight like no other that you will ever see again, but that doesn’t mean you can’t spend a lot of your time in other areas of the majestic Swiss Alps Mountains as well.

-In order to take advantage of all of the different great ski areas that are accessible from Zermatt you will need at least a week there, and it will be well worth your time and money spent if you take the time to enjoy all that there is to enjoy.
+In order to take advantage of all of the different great ski areas that are accessible from Zermatt you will need at least a week there.
 The Matterhorn may be the highlight of your Zermatt vacation, but it is definitely not the only thing to enjoy there.
 Take advantage of everything, and you will surely make memories that will last a lifetime or more.